porterjamesj/iou/README.md

 # Sugar

-Imagine that our three friends go to a movie and Alice buys some popcorn for Bob and Charlie to share.
+Imagine that the three go to a movie and Alice buys some $7 popcorn for Bob and Charlie to share.
 We can add this as:

 	$ iou add alice 7 bob charlie